maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Are there any hotkeys?
-I think Lego did a bad job here.
+I think LEGO did a bad job here.
 Many functions are not operatable by key.
-Probably lego aims at touch screens.
+Probably LEGO aims at touch screens.

 Note #=shift, ^=ctrl, @=alt